iworks/simple-revision-control/readme.txt

 == Changelog ==

+= 2.2.0 (2024-02-15) =
+* The security of deleting previous versions has been improved, normal entries should not be deleted from now on.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.6.
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.1.

 = 2.1.3 (2023-11-20) =
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.3.
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.8.